bytebase/bytebase.com/content/blog/database-schema-change-tool-evolution.md

 ![_](/content/blog/database-schema-change-tool-evolution/bytebase-roles.webp)

 The difference between Prisma and Bytebase lies in the target audience.
 Prisma is mainly aimed at front-end/full-stack developers, while Bytebase is more focused on back-end and DBAs.
-Both products provide collaboration capabilities, with Prisma focusing on the collaboration between developers in a single business unit, while Bytebase targets all operations revolving database across the entire enterprise, i.e. developers and DBAs / Platform Engineering / Ops teams.
+Both products provide collaboration capabilities, with Prisma focusing on the collaboration between developers in a single project, while Bytebase targets the entire engineering organization, i.e. developers and DBAs / Platform Engineering / Ops teams.

 ## To Sum Up

 ![_](/content/blog/database-schema-change-tool-evolution/bytebase-landscape.webp)

 If you are operating the database as an individual, the classic CLI or GUI SQL clients like Navicat will suffice.
 If you prefer integration with code repos, there are solutions like Liquibase and Flyway.
 However, for a GUI and project collaboration capabilities similar to Jira or GitLab, your options are Prisma and Bytebase.
-On top of that, Bytebase is the only tool that offers organization-wide management capabilities to ensure data security and governance, in addition to making database changes more efficient and safer.
+And Bytebase is the only tool that offers organization-wide management capabilities to ensure data security and governance, in addition to making database changes more efficient and safer.

+This wraps our 3 part database schema change series.
+Here at Bytebase, we are trying to deliver a schema change experience as close as to the code change experience, from both the individual perspective and the organization perspective.